May 2025 TOK essay titles

 Consider general characteristics of knowledge acquisition in each AOK, including similarities and differences between learning existing knowledge, and generating new knowledge.
 Consider the ways methodologies restrict and facilitate knowledge acquisition.
 Consider the role a researcher or knower plays under such frameworks.
 Consider across AOKs the stages in which the researcher dominates the process, and when the established frameworks dominate.
 Compare and contrast among the chosen AOKs.

 For each step in the knowledge acquisition process (in each AOK), consider how it impacts the knower’s sense of wonder.
-How to reconcile the adventurousness with the rigid knowledge acquisition process?
+How to reconcile the adventurousness with the often rigid knowledge acquisition process?
 Consider the emotional and psychological impacts on the sense of wonder from going through the process of acquiring knowledge.
 How does the challenge of acquiring knowledge impacts the knower and their sense of wonder?

 In your classes, consider how schooling shaped your sense of wonder in various subjects.
 Characterize the relationships, if any, between subjects in which you acquired the most knowledge, and the ones you have the greatest sense of wonder.